 If there are places your cat is not allowed to go — tabletops, counters, plant shelf — establish those rules during the first tour of the house.
 Placing double-sided tape on counters and tables can help teach your cat to avoid these surfaces.
 Rattle a can full of pebbles as your cat approaches off-limits areas to help associate the behavior with an unpleasant noise.
 Don’t allow your cat the run of the house when you’re not around until you’re confident the “house rules" are understood.

 Some animals respond very well to an expanded living area.
 Others get frightened and retreat.
-If your cat seems more nervous now that you have given more access to the house, slow down the introduction process to match comfort level.
-Some cats feel safest in a relatively small area, only willing to explore other parts of the home if you accompany them.
+If your cat seems more nervous now that you've given more access to the house, slow down the introduction process to match comfort level.
+Some cats feel safest in a relatively small area and are only willing to explore other parts of the home if you accompany them.
 Every animal is different.
 Get to know what your pet prefers and try to support those preferences.

 It’s a jungle out there